thetillhoff/temingo/README.md

 This software aims to provide a simple but powerful templating mechanism.

 The original idea was to create a simple static site generator, which is not as overloaded with "unnecessary functionality" as f.e. hugo.
-The result, though, should not specifically be bound to website stuff, as it can be used for any textfile-templating. -> At least when [#9](https://github.com/thetillhoff/temingo/issues/9) is resolved.
+The result, though, should not specifically be bound to website contents, as it can be used for any textfile-templating. -> At least when [#9](https://github.com/thetillhoff/temingo/issues/9) is resolved.

+Temingo supports
+- normal-type templates (== single-output templates) that correlate to exactly one output file,
+- component-type templates (== partial templates) that can be included in other templates,
+- meta-type templates (== multi-output templates) that will render to multiple output files,
+- static files that will be copied to the output directory as is - respecting their location in the input directory filetree,
+- an ignore file (`.temingoignore`) that works similar to `.gitignore`, but for the templating process.
+- a watch mechanism, that continously checks if there are filechanges in the input directory or the `.temingoignore` - and trigger a rebuild if necessary.

 ## Usage
 ```
 temingo
-temingo -w
 temingo init -> will generate a sample project in the current folder.
 Only starts writing files, if the inputdir doesn't exist yet
 ```

 ```
---valuesfile, -f, default: []string{"values.yaml"}, "Sets the path(s) to the values-file(s)."
+--valuesfile, -f, default: []string{"values.yaml"}, "Sets the path(s) to the values-file(s)." // TODO -> doesn't even work yet
---inputDir, -i, default "./": Sets the path to the template-file-directory."
+--inputDir, -i, default "./src": Sets the path to the template-file-directory."
---outputDir, -o, default "output": Sets the destination-path for the compiled templates."
+--outputDir, -o, default "./output": Sets the destination-path for the compiled templates."
 --templateExtension, -t, default ".template": Sets the extension of the template files."
---singleTemplateExtension, default ".single.template": Sets the extension of the single-view template files.
+--metaTemplateExtension, -m, default ".metatemplate": Sets the extension of the metatemplate files.
 Automatically excluded from normally loaded templates."
---componentExtension, default ".component": Sets the extension of the component files." //TODO: not necessary, should be the same as templateExtension, since they are already distinguished by directory -> Might be useful when "modularization" will be implemented
+--componentExtension, -c, default ".component": Sets the extension of the component files."
 --temingoignore, default ".temingoignore": Sets the path to the ignore file.
---watch, -w", default false: Watches the template-file-directory, components-directory and values-files.
+--watch, -w, default false: Watches the template-file-directory, components-directory and values-files. // TODO
---debug, -d", default false: Enables the debug mode.
+--verbose, -v, default false: Enables the debug mode which prints more logs. // TODO
 ```

 temingo will by default:
 - take the source files from folder `./src`.
 - consider the ignored paths as described in `./.temingoignore` which has a similar syntax as a `.gitignore`.
-- write the rendered files into folder `./output/`
+- write the rendered files into folder `./output`
 - take all `*.component` files as intermediate templates / snippets
-  - their names must be unique. temingo will check this.
+  - their names must be globally unique. temingo will check this.
 - take all `*.template` files to be rendered
   - their names must be unique. temingo will check this.
   - for each of those file, temingo will check their folder for any subfolders.
 If there are any, their names will be added to a list which is available in this "parent" template